Emad-Eldin-G/Binomial-Method-for-Options-Pricing/README.md

-# The Binomial Method for Options Pricing
+# Backward Induction Binomial Method for Options Pricing
 > In progress

 ## Overview
-Options are **financial contracts** that give buyers the "option" to buy or sell (long or short) an underlying asset (stock) for a **specified price at a certain time in the future**.

-Options derive their price from the underlying asset, but it's not that simple.
-There are several ways to price options, each way incorporating different parameters.
+An option is a contract giving the holder the right (but not the obligation) to buy (call) or sell (put) a specified quantity of the underlying asset at a predetermined price (the strike) on or before expiry.

-This project explores the ***Binomial Method using the risk-neutal formula***, and will also demonstrate ***how the Binomial Method price converges to Black-Scholes*** as the number of steps in fixed physical time goes grows towards ∞.
+This project explores the ***Binomial Method using the risk-neutal formula***.

 $$
 C_0 = e^{-rT} \ \mathbb{E}^*[C_T] = e^{-rT} \left[ p \ C_u + (1 - p) \ C_d \right]